Seven Foot Knoll Light

-The Seven Foot Knoll Light was built in 1855 and is the oldest screw-pile lighthouse in Maryland.
+The Seven Foot Knoll Light was built in 1855 (according to some sources, 1856) and is the oldest screw-pile lighthouse in Maryland.
 It was located atop Seven Foot Knoll in the Chesapeake Bay until it was replaced by a modern navigational aid and relocated to Baltimore's Inner Harbor as a museum exhibit.

 Location

 It was initially installed on a rocky shoal called Seven Foot Knoll (at 39.1572°N 76.4034°W), in the mouth of the Patapsco River.
 The northern tidal reach of this river is the Baltimore Harbor, where the now-decommissioned lighthouse has been placed as a museum exhibit.
 In 1997 the lighthouse was transferred to the Baltimore Maritime Museum (now the Historic Ships in Baltimore museum) and is permanently installed at the south end of Pier 5.

 Construction

 Constructed of 1 in rolled iron, the lighthouse consists of three main sections.
 The gallery deck was located 9 ft above the average high tide waters.
 The house was the second section, sitting directly atop the gallery deck.
 This is where the keeper and his family would live.
 Atop the housing area was the third section of the lighthouse, the light beacon.
 A 4th order Fresnel lens was housed in the small light compartment.
 It was visible for 12 nmi.